Anxiety Therapy in Los Angeles

 Exposure therapy Exposure therapy gradually exposes you to feared situations (social events, phone calls, crowded spaces) in a structured, collaborative way.
 Avoidance feels protective, but it keeps you from learning your true tolerance and prevents you from becoming desensitized to what feels overwhelming.
 We move at your pace, building confidence that you can handle difficult feelings.
 Over time, what once felt impossible becomes manageable.

-We'll start with a free 15-minute consultation call to see if we're a good fit.
-During this call,we’ll ask about what's bringing you to therapy, and you'll have a chance to ask questions about our approach.
-There's no pressure to commit to a first session.
-This is just a conversation to see if we’re the right fit for you.
+Getting StartedWe start with a free 15-minute consultation to see if we're a good fit.
+You'll share what's bringing you to therapy and ask questions about our approach.

 -